AUTeam2/server-setup/README.md

 - Start a psql client to look inside the database: `docker-compose exec db psql --username=team2 --dbname=webinterface_dev`.
 - Find psql guides [here](https://github.com/AUTeam2/tools/blob/master/cheatsheets.md#PostgreSQL).

-If you want to see what's inside a data volumes, just mount it to a simple container:
+If you want to see what's inside a data volume, just mount it to a simple container:
 - Try: `docker run -it --rm -v data-volume:/vol busybox ls -l /vol`

-## Development server -> Production server
-- Current service setup runs Django hosted on its own development server.
-- This server is unsafe, insecure, slow and doesn't handle multiple concurrent connections.
-- In the next timebox, we will connect Django and Nginx via a gateway interface (WSGI), we use gunicorn.

 ## Running on Windows with Docker Toolbox